 You can also customize the website’s structure and URLs so that the search engines can crawl and index it.

-Shopify has numerous other features and guides which can help you with the optimization of your site.
+Shopify has numerous other features and guides that can help you optimize your site.

 With WordPress, SEO optimization is performed via plugins like Yoast and hundreds of others you can choose from.
 Yoast is an excellent free SEO plugin for WordPress, which will help you with every aspect, including adding meta descriptions, setting canonical URLs, and many more.
 If you want to take advantage of all the SEO tools offered by Yoast, you will need to pay for the premium version of the plugin.

 In the SEO Shopify vs. WordPress comparison, the winner is Shopify.
 It has built-in SEO tools and capabilities and allows for installing various SEO apps for additional features.

 These tools and apps will help you improve the rankings and visibility of your site, build your traffic, and hopefully boost your sales.